 Selling to the government can help a business grow, but there are also many opportunities to be had and experiences to learn from in the private sector.
-To help Minority- and Women-owned firms grow, ten corporate partners have teamed up with SBS to offer three programs that involve working directly with them through workshops, one-on-one mentorship, contracting opportunities, and more!
+To help Minority- and Women-owned firms grow, thirteen corporate partners have teamed up with SBS to offer three programs that involve working directly with them through workshops, one-on-one mentorship, contracting opportunities, and more!
 Participants will have the opportunity to work with some of the best in their industries.

 Our CAP corporate partners are: